-When you’re building or re-vamping your website, choosing a great free WordPress theme is crucial.
+When you’re building or re-vamping your website, picking a great free WordPress theme is crucial.

 A website visitor takes just milliseconds to form an opinion of your site.
 Then, they decide to stay, giving you the opportunity to convince and convert.
 Or they click that back button and say goodbye.